Siamese Fighting fish have this attractive appearance and amusing personalities which is why they are the go-to choice for many beginner aquarists.

 So here’s the ideal tank size for a Betta fish:

-A 5 or 10-gallon tank is the optimal tank size for one betta fish to live a comfortable and healthy life.
-That’s 22.7 and around 45 liters of water, respectively.
-An aquarium capacity in this range will provide enough space for swimming and hideout decorations for your Siamese fighting fish.
-Consequently, your betta’s stress levels will remain low, which will likely extend its lifespan and have a positive impact on your pet’s mood.
+A 5-gallon tank (18.93 liters) is the optimal size for one adult betta fish to live a comfortable and healthy life.
+An aquarium capacity like that has enough space for swimming and some hideouts for a Siamese fighting fish.
+Your betta’s stress levels will remain low which may extend its lifespan.

 I need to note that decorative male bettas have larger fins compared to females.

-That being said a 3-gallon tank is a bare minimum for a betta fish, whether it’s a male or a female.
+That being said, a 3-gallon tank is the bare minimum for a betta fish tank, whether it’s a male or a female specimen.
+Such small tanks can accommodate no more than 1 specimen and that’s somewhat pushing it.

 Fish tanks that are too small will result in a lower quality of life for your pet betta.